BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/KillerCageContentTransform.md

 ## Overview

-This is an <doc:OffsetTransform> that transforms Killer Jigsaw or Killer Sudoku cage content to an integer.
-This is a degenerate case of the offset transform since there's only one value to represent.
+This is an <doc:OffsetTransform> that transforms Killer Jigsaw or Killer Sudoku cage content into an integer.

+>Note: This is a degenerate case of the offset transform since there's only one value type to represent.

 ## Details